dotnet/arcade/Documentation/DependencyFlowOnboarding.md

    ```
    The classification is typically 'product'.
 Later on this will be used to differentiate dev or non-product builds, etc.

 ##### 3.6.
-Associate a branch with a channel (optional)
+Associate a branch with a channel

 This will associate each new build of a specific branch in a repository with a channel.
+For most .NET Core repositories, 'master' shoulid be associated with '.NET Core 3 Dev'.

 1. Run the following darc command:
    ```